 In this illustration, that value was determined using an (annual) discount rate of 7.5%.

-Additional discussion of how to determine an appropriate discount rate is provided in the illustrations that follow.
+Further discussion on how to determine an appropriate discount rate is included in the illustrations that follow.

 P |